canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/aws-image-testing.rst

 Testing in the image life-cycle
 -------------------------------

 Ubuntu images on AWS move through a life-cycle of *daily* builds that may be promoted to *release* images.
-(For background on these image types, see :doc:`image release types <all-clouds:all-clouds-explanation/release-types>` and the :doc:`EC2 image retention policy <ec2-image-retention-policy>`.)
+(For background on these image types, see :ref:`image release types <all-clouds:release-types>` and the :ref:`EC2 image retention policy <ec2-image-retention-policy>`.)

 New images are built daily from the latest packages.
 Each daily build is uploaded and then exercised by the tests described below.